fahad-cb/videojs-realtime-views/README.md

 # videojs-realtime-views

 # videojs-series-plugin
-This plugin creates a series episodes switch button very swiftly (just like netflix player)
+This plugin adds an option in player controls to see realtime views for a video

 ## Scoket Server
 Run socket server (socket.io required)